inmbolmie/elfacun/BROCOLI.md

 If the power bank exceeds any of these dimensions it may not fit inside Brocoli, or Brocoli may not fit inside the board.

 Most 5.000Mah power banks will fit on these dimensions, but check always anyway.
-Most 10.000Mah power banks won0t fix except for a few that will be a tight fit.
+Most 10.000Mah power banks won't fix except for a few that will be a tight fit.

 The power bank has to provide a USB-A connector.
 Also it is better if the bank has the A-type connector sided, as showed on this photo